CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

   it.
 LED1 is a shortcut for the pin number associated with the user LED1.
 These associations are board specific, and defined in the "mbed.h" header file - so we don't need to worry about them.

+- The variable  ``myled`` is defined at the top of the code, outside of any function.
+It is a `global variable <http://www.tutorialspoint.com/cprogramming/c_scope_rules.htm>`_ that will be available to all functions.